consensus-shipyard/spacenet/README.md

 - Cloning the modified lotus implementation for Spacenet:
 ```
 git clone https://github.com/consensus-shipyard/lotus
-// TODO: Remove this step once we merge our version to master.
+// The latest stable branch for the network is `spacenet`
-git checkout adlrocha/mir-sync
+git checkout spacenet
 ```
 - Installing lotus and running all dependencies as described in the `README` of the [repo](https://github.com/consensus-shipyard/lotus)
 - Once you have all `lotus` installed you can run the following command to compile `lotus` with Spacenet support.